erikyo/easylazy/readme.txt

 LAZYWEBP_ANIMATED = true|false
 Display the lazyloaded images with a short but fancy fade-in animation

+EASYLAZY_LARGE_IMAGE_LIMIT = 1920
+the images after this width or height are larger than a mdpi monitor (a full-hd display for example).
+Assuming this image is an hdpi image we can adjust the image quality to the half without noticing any artifacts

+EASYLAZY_LARGE_IMAGE_QUALITY_PERCENTUAL = .5 (.5 means 50%)
+this is the ratio with which the hdpi image is compressed, if the original image was at 80% quality with a ratio of ".5" the hdpi quality will be 40%.

+EASYLAZY_DEFAULT_JPG_COMPRESSION = 82
+the quality that is used by default to compress images.
+This is valid for png and gif while jpgs are compressed if possible with the same quality level that is used for jpgs

+EASYLAZY_FEATURED_IMAGE_SIZE = 'large'
+in order to enable featured image preloading you need to specify the correct size used for the featured image

 == Changelog ==
 0.0.1 Initial release